Ma Hongkui: Reign over Ningxia

-Ma Hongkui was extremely brutal in his reign, with executions averaging one a day; he started his reign as governor in 1932 by decapitating 300 bandits.
+Ma Hongkui was brutal in his reign, with executions averaging one a day; he started his reign as governor in 1932 by decapitating 300 bandits.
 The other Muslim governor, Ma Bufang, was reported to be good-humored and jovial in contrast to the brutal reign of Ma Hongkui.
 He was called a warlord by westerners.
 Ma Hongkui stood out from the other provincial governors with the degree of his strong rule over Ningxia.

 Ma Hongkui, like the president of China, Chiang Kai-shek, was virulently anti-Communist.
 Whenever Communists turned up in his territory they invariably ended up dead.
 However, he was also credited with many achievements during his reign.
 His brutal method of governing managed to stamp out corruption among officials, and he was never pleased with results.
 He constantly drilled his peasant Muslim army in combat, who were armed mostly with swords, spears and rifles.
 His standing army consisted of 100,000 troops; counties provided reserves of 10,000 men each.
 He set the draft age range from 15–55, up from 18–25.
 The Tibetans and Ma were unfriendly to each other.
 When the Communists were closing in on him, he found himself at risk of being trapped between his Tibetan and Communist enemies.

 Ma Hongkui's government had a company, Fu Ning Company, which had a monopoly over commerce and industry in Ningxia.
 His house in Yinchuan was a tourist attraction.